foreverwhatever/foreverwhatever.github.io/readme.md

 Configurables, whose aliases are listed on the help line.
 For more information on full configurables, see '--help-all'.

+--allow-errors
+    Continue notebook execution even if one of the cells throws an error and include the error message in the cell output (the default behaviour is to abort conversion).
+This flag is only relevant if '--execute' was specified, too.
+--stdout
+    Write notebook output to stdout instead of files.
+--no-prompt
+    Exclude input and output prompts from converted document.
+--execute
+    Execute the notebook prior to export.
 -y
     Answer yes to any questions instead of prompting.
---inplace
+--debug
+    set log level to logging.DEBUG (maximize logging output) --inplace
-    Run nbconvert in place, overwriting the existing notebook (only relevant when converting to notebook format) --execute
+    Run nbconvert in place, overwriting the existing notebook (only relevant when converting to notebook format) --generate-config
-    Execute the notebook prior to export.
---no-prompt
-    Exclude input and output prompts from converted document.
---generate-config
     generate default config file
---debug
-    set log level to logging.DEBUG (maximize logging output) --stdin
+--stdin
     read a single notebook file from stdin.
 Write the resulting notebook with default basename 'notebook.*'
---allow-errors
-    Continue notebook execution even if one of the cells throws an error and include the error message in the cell output (the default behaviour is to abort conversion).
-This flag is only relevant if '--execute' was specified, too.
---stdout
-    Write notebook output to stdout instead of files.
+--reveal-prefix=<Unicode> (SlidesExporter.reveal_url_prefix)
+    Default: ''
+    The URL prefix for reveal.js.
+This can be a a relative URL for a local copy of reveal.js, or point to a CDN.
+    For speaker notes to work, a local reveal.js prefix must be used.
 --template=<Unicode> (TemplateExporter.template_file)
     Default: ''
-    Name of the template file to use --writer=<DottedObjectName> (NbConvertApp.writer_class)
+    Name of the template file to use --post=<DottedOrNone> (NbConvertApp.postprocessor_class)
-    Default: 'FilesWriter'
+    Default: ''
-    Writer class used to write the  results of the conversion --nbformat=<Enum> (NotebookExporter.nbformat_version)
+    PostProcessor class used to write the results of the conversion --nbformat=<Enum> (NotebookExporter.nbformat_version)
     Default: 4
     Choices: [1, 2, 3, 4]
     The nbformat version to write.
 Use this to downgrade notebooks.
---reveal-prefix=<Unicode> (SlidesExporter.reveal_url_prefix)
-    Default: ''
-    The URL prefix for reveal.js.
-This can be a a relative URL for a local copy of reveal.js, or point to a CDN.
-    For speaker notes to work, a local reveal.js prefix must be used.
---post=<DottedOrNone> (NbConvertApp.postprocessor_class)
-    Default: ''
-    PostProcessor class used to write the results of the conversion --to=<Unicode> (NbConvertApp.export_format)
+--to=<Unicode> (NbConvertApp.export_format)
     Default: 'html'
-    The export format to be used, either one of the built-in formats, or a dotted object name that represents the import path for an `Exporter` class --log-level=<Enum> (Application.log_level)
+    The export format to be used, either one of the built-in formats, or a dotted object name that represents the import path for an `Exporter` class --writer=<DottedObjectName> (NbConvertApp.writer_class)
-    Default: 30
+    Default: 'FilesWriter'
-    Choices: (0, 10, 20, 30, 40, 50, 'DEBUG', 'INFO', 'WARN', 'ERROR', 'CRITICAL')
-    Set the log level by value or name.
---output-dir=<Unicode> (FilesWriter.build_directory)
+    Writer class used to write the  results of the conversion --output-dir=<Unicode> (FilesWriter.build_directory)
     Default: ''
     Directory to write output(s) to.
 Defaults to output to the directory of each